slatedocs/slate/source/includes/_integration.md

 ```

-1. Firstly, prepare the message entries you are going to published, the sample codes generated a request entry to update the student's first name from 'Andy' to 'Aaron'
+1. Firstly, prepare the message entries you are going to publish, the sample code generates a request entry to update the student's first name from 'Andy' to 'Aaron'.

 2. You can prepare several entries, then wrap them into a message group.
-A message group also composited by body and headers.
-The body just stored the array of request entries with *entries* as key.
+A message group is also composed of body and headers.
+The body stored the array of request entries with *entries* as the key.
 And the headers contained the school id and the group identifier as well.

-3. RabbitMQ accept only string as content to publish, so you need to encode the content of the group to string
+3. RabbitMQ accepts only strings as content to publish, so you need to encode the content of the group to a string.

 4. Finally, send the encoded content and the headers to the document exchange.
 With the routing key composited by the school id

 <aside class="notice">
-Send the encoded content and the headers to the topic exchange named <code>documents</code> with routing key as <code>#{School Core ID}.update_requests</code>.
+Send the encoded content and the headers to the topic exchange named <code>documents</code> with the routing key as <code>#{School Core ID}.update_requests</code>.
 </aside>

 ## Receive Update Decision